African House Snake Basics & FAQ

 I have in the past had them escape from 6qt tubs with the latching lids.
 They have escaped through the gaping of exoterras wiring ports.
 They are quite good at escaping, be aware of this and modify your enclosure to compensate.

-Juveniles: Once they have put enough size on to make escapes less likely they move into Sterilite 6 qt tubs with latching lids, other comparable models include Vision v15, Vivarium Electronics 108-8.
+Juveniles: Once they have put enough size on to make escapes less likely they can move into Sterilite 6 qt tubs with latching lids, other comparable models include Vision v15, Vivarium Electronics 108-8.
 Reptile Basics I160, etc.

-Subadults: Subadult bins models include Sterilite 12qts, V18, VE108-11, FB10, and 10 gallon tanks.
-Adult males of the smaller species can be kept in this size for life.
 Adults: Adults are kept in V35s, Sterilite 32qt/41 qt tubs.
-A 20 gallon long could be used for adults as well. |
+A 20 gallon long could be used for adults as well.

 You certainly can keep them in larger enclosures, and I do encourage it if you like.
 Just be sure to provide more hides and be absolutely certain that whatever you use is at least this big, safe, and escape proof.
 Young Hatchlings don't tend to do well in very large enclosures though, so keep that in mind.